meetdavidwan/meetdavidwan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a fourth year Ph.D. student at the University of North Carolina at Chapel Hill, where I am advised by [Mohit Bansal](http://www.cs.unc.edu/~mbansal/).
 Before this, I graduated with a bachelor's and masters' degree from Columbia University, advised by [Kathleen McKeown](http://www.cs.columbia.edu/~kathy/).
 My research interest is in natural language processing.
+My work at UNC was supported by a Google PhD Fellowship.

 # Internships
 - 05/2024 - 11/2024: Salesforce, mentored by [Jesse Vig](https://jessevig.com/) and [Shafiq Joty](https://raihanjoty.github.io/).